MedCompUnipd/FunTaxIS-lite/README.md

     singularity run <image_name> [options] <config_file_path>

-The available options are the following:
+The following options are available:
 * `-a`: to generate the taxonomic constraints of all the species found in the input data.
 * `-d`: to download all the necessary data to correctly run FunTaxIS-lite.
 * `-f`: to use the complete FunTaxIS pipeline.